githubsands/order_fLow/README.md

 leverages different paradigms concurrency through os threads or epolling, green threads (tasks), and concurrency.

-The sync server is is major WIP, older, and incomplete.
-The async server is more up to speed on my latest rust skills.
+Both servers are a WIP.
+The former sync only server is an abandoned project.

 ## <span style="color:red">sync</span>